-The MonitorEJBServiceProperties configuration property controls whether or not the Artix J2EE Connector checks the $ejb_servants.properties$ file for updates.

-The value is a boolean and can be set to:

-TRUE This is the default setting and enables the Artix J2EE

-Connector to monitor the ejb servants.properties file

-for updates.

-For this to work, the location of the

-ejb_servants.properties file must be specified as a file URL to the EJBServicePropertiesURL configuration property.

-FALSE The Artix J2EE Connector will check the

-ejb servants.properties file once on deployment to an

-application server, but will not check for updates.

-The Artix J2EE Connector is configured by default to TRUE.

-How often it checks the ejb_servants.properties file is set by the EJBServicePropertiesPollInterval configuration property.
-The default value of is every 30 seconds.

-If you want to change the default setting, see "Setting Configuration Property Values" on page 160.

-More detail

-For more detail on the ejb_servants.properties file, see "Configuring Inbound Connections" on page 65.

-For more detail on the EJBServicePropertiesURL configuration property, see "EJBServicePropertiesURL" on page 154.

-For more detail on the EJBServicePropertiesPollInterval configuration property, see "EJBServicePropertiesPollInterval" on page 155.
+Overview The MonitorEJBServiceProperties configuration property controls whether or not the Artix J2EE Connector checks the ejb_servants.properties file for updates.
+Value The value is a boolean and can be set to: TRUE This is the default setting and enables the Artix J2EE Connector to monitor the ejb_servants.properties file for updates.
+For this to work, the location of the ejb_servants.properties file must be specified as a file URL to the EJBServicePropertiesURL configuration property.
+FALSE The Artix J2EE Connector will check the ejb_servants.properties file once on deployment to an application server, but will not check for updates.
+The Artix J2EE (Connector is configured by default to TRUE. ecks the ejb_servants.properties file is set by the ertiesPollInterval configuration property.
+The default 30 seconds.
+Setting lf you want to ch Values" on page ange the default setting, see "Setting Configuration Property 157.
+More detail on the ejb_servants.properties file, see "Configuring tions" on page 59. on the EJBServicePropertiesURL configuration property, PropertiesURL" on page 150. on the EJBServicePropertiesPollInterval configuration JBServicePropertiesPollInterval" on page 151.

+EJBLookupUseAppServerClassLoader

+Overview whether or n The EJBLookupUseAppServerClassLoader configuration property controls whether or not the Artix J2EE Connector uses the application server's classloader to look-up the EJB when making an inbound invocation.
+Value The value is The value is a boolean and can be set to: TRUE This is the default setting and enables the Artix J2EE Connector to look-up the EJB using application server's classloader.
+FALSE Enables the Artix J2EE Connector to use the RAR classloader to look-up the EJB.
+Setting If you want to Values" on p o change the default setting, see "Setting Configuration Property age 157.